-Eagle are apex predators, which puts them at the very top of the food chain.
-Many eagle species will eat a wide variety of birds and mammals to survive.
-Bald Eagles will also take a lot of fish out of lakes and rivers right across the country.
+Eagles are apex predators, putting them at the very top of the food chain.
+Many eagle species will eat various birds and mammals to survive.
+Bald Eagles will also take a lot of fish out of lakes and rivers across the country.

 It is easy to assume that the eagle has no predators because of its position at the top of the food chain.
 This is true for adult eagles in their prime.

-These skills and the diet diversity means that they are more likely to prey on an animal than become preyed upon.
-There is nothing within their ecosystem with the skill or power to take a healthy adult eagle down.
+These skills and the diet diversity mean that they are more likely to prey on an animal than become preyed upon.
+Nothing within their ecosystem has the skill or power to take a healthy adult eagle down.
 Fox and wolf species could try and rush a feeding eagle in desperation but are more likely to get the eagle’s kill than the bird itself.
 On the flip side of this, eagles will take fox cubs and wolf pups if the opportunity arises.

 Eagles are only at the top of the food chain when they are adults.
-We have to consider the risks to the more vulnerable chicks, especially those that aren’t nesting in trees.
+We must consider the risks to the more vulnerable chicks, especially those that aren’t nesting in trees.
 Some creatures will take these chicks where possible.

 Young eagles don’t yet have the power or flight skills to defend themselves from attack.
 Young nestlings may have talons and a sharp beak, but that isn’t going to do much when a determined predator decides to take them.
 You might assume that they are perfectly safe up in trees.
 However, arboreal creatures like bears and raccoons can climb up and take advantage of an easy meal.
-Other birds may come and take a chick, such as owls, hawks, and corvids, depending on the chick’s size.
+Depending on the chick’s size, other birds may come and take a chick, such as owls, hawks, and corvids.

 Not all eagles nest in trees.
 Some will nest on rocky ledges that can provide shelter and sustain a nest large enough for their needs.
 Also, some bald eagle chicks may fall from the nest or get pushed out by their siblings.
 Unable to fly and underdeveloped, they could be an easy meal for ground-dwelling creatures.
 Foxes, wolves, bears, bob-cats, and wolverines are just some of the major carnivores that will take a chick on the ground.

-It isn’t uncommon for birds of prey to put all of their energy into raising one chick so it can thrive.
-It is more practical to give food to this one chick to ensure that at least one is fit and strong.
+It isn’t uncommon for birds of prey to put all their energy into raising one chick so it can thrive.
+It is more practical to give this chick food to ensure that at least one is fit and strong.
 This tends to be the first egg to hatch within a nest.

-Eagles may be at the top of the food chain, but they still encounter threats.
+Eagles may be at the top of the food chain but still encounter threats.

-Even those that reach adulthood have to be careful when dealing with other eagles and creatures protecting their young.
+Even those reaching adulthood must be careful when dealing with other eagles and creatures protecting their young.
 Injuries and mistakes can be fatal.
 They also have to deal with humans.
-So, while the eagle doesn’t have any natural predators in adulthood, life is far from easy.
+So, while the eagle has no natural predators in adulthood, life is far from easy.